Environmental, Social and Governance (ESG)

 Our Products

-Together with our customers and partners, we co-create sustainable solutions and develop products that enable recycling, the reduction of food waste and the reduction of energy consumption.
+we co-create sustainable solutions and develop products that enable recycling, the reduction of food waste and the reduction of energy consumption.

 We will structurally increase our annual investment in innovation.
 By 2030, 90% of our revenue will be based on products that contribute to sustainability.